rmunate/SpellNumber/README.md

 // "एक सौ"
 ```

-#### Convert Floating-Point Numbers
+### Convert Floating-Point Numbers

-If needed, you can pass a floating-point number as an argument to convert it to words.
+Should the need arise, you can convert floating-point numbers to words:

 ```php
 SpellNumber::value(123456789.12)->locale('es')->toLetters();